+Meningitis is inflammation of the meninges (the three membranes) that line the brain and spinal cord.
 Newborn babies are at a much higher risk of developing meningitis than any other age group, as their immune system is weaker and more susceptible to viruses and illnesses.
-Since the virus, bacteria or fungus that causes infant meningitis can be transferred from mother to baby, prenatal care and virus screening for the disease is extremely important.
+Meningitis can develop from bacteria, viruses or fungus that infect their body and travel to the bloodstream.

 Whereas viral meningitis can typically resolve on its own without extensive treatment in older children or adults, infant meningitis should be treated immediately.
 Bacterial meningitis is a serious illness that can lead to brain damage, hearing loss, and even death.
 Although it was more common prior to the 1990s, Haemophilus influenzae type b is another cause of bacterial meningitis.

 What Causes Meningitis?

 Physicians test pregnant women for various viruses and bacteria, such as HIV, syphilis, herpes simplex virus and Group B strep.
 They are not, however, tested for all forms of bacteria, viruses or fungi that can cause meningitis.

 Some of the most common viral causes of meningitis include:

 Most cases of meningitis in the U.S. are caused by enteroviruses.
 Enteroviruses include many types of infections, including the common cold.
 Each year, many people get enteroviruses, but very few of them will develop meningitis.
 For infants, these viruses spread when the baby comes in contact with oral secretions (cough, sneeze, etc.) or fecal matter.